AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 ![](./media/grafana-dashboard-chart.png)

 You can also change the time range to a shorter time and see a bit better graph.
-There is also an autorefresh option available.
+There is also an auto-refresh option available.

 ![](./media/grafana-dashboard-chart-timerange.png)